Paris asks court to fine Airbnb over unregistered listings

-PARIS (Reuters) - The municipality of Paris has asked a French court to urgently fine Airbnb and two other small companies for unauthorized short-term letting, said an official with the city’s administration.
+PARIS, April 12 (Reuters) - The municipality of Paris has asked a French court to urgently fine Airbnb and two other small companies for unauthorised short-term letting, said an official with the city’s administration.

 A hearing at a Paris court is scheduled for June 12.